berkes/berkes.github.com/_posts/2010-06-04-why-i-withdraw-my-pledge-to-have-tagadelic-ready-for-drupal-7.md

 title: Why I withdraw my Pledge to have Tagadelic ready for Drupal 7
 created: 1275652355
 tags:
-- PHP
+- php
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
 lang: en
 ---
 Actually, it is very simple: I had a slot in February.
 And one in May.
 Both are gone now.
 But because of the lack of anything stable-ish, I decided to use that slot for diving into some documentation on the proposed (and some submitted) changes to 7.
 And on getting stuff synched and tagadelic migrated to [git(hub)](http://github.com/berkes/tagadelic).